1. What this warranty covers and for how long:

 MARS METAL COMPANY is not responsible for the labour costs relating to the removal and re-fit of the new keel nor bonding / fairing material costs for basic installation by the authorized service yard.

-MARS will supply the keel to the dealer faired to production standards with two (2) coats of Interprotect 2000E, complete with applicable keel bolts, hex nuts and flat washers, ready to install per the original bolt set-up.
+MARS METAL COMPANY will supply the keel to the dealer faired to production standards with two (2) coats of Interprotect 2000E, complete with applicable keel bolts, hex nuts and flat washers, ready to install per the original bolt set-up.

 If the original dealer is unable to perform the work, for reasons unknown, then it is the responsibility of the owner to source a qualified yard in the immediate vicinity of the original dealer or commissioning yard.